Ellison Street Project

 • Property will be deeded to the developer.

-10,000 square feet on the second floor and an additional 2,000 square feet on the first floor for city offices.
+• City to own and construct the approximately 10,000 square feet on the second floor and an additional 2,000 square feet on the first floor for city offices.

-• Developer will be responsible for leasing the other 8,000 SF in buildings 3,4, and 5 at their own risk.
+• Developer be responsible for leasing the other 8,000 SF in buildings 3,4, and 5 at their own risk.

 What are the financial incentives the city is providing to the developer?